 Grandfather’s Journey by Allen Say

 Lyrical, breathtaking, splendid—words used to describe Allen Say’s Grandfather’s Journey when it was first published.
 At once deeply personal yet expressing universally held emotions, this tale of one man’s love for two countries and his constant desire to be in both places captured readers’ attention and hearts.
 Fifteen years later, it remains as historically relevant and emotionally engaging as ever.
-A great book about Asian American immigrants.
+A great book about Asian Americans and immigrants.